LibraryBeales/Likert_in_R/README.md

 # Likert_in_R
-Likert Graph Examples in R
+Likert Graphs in R created by David Beales using the likert package and data collected by Alyssa Fasano.